Scoutress/Logoipsum-demo-website/README.md

 ## Typescript part

-- Connect the /businesses API to the front-end application.
 - Merge /login and /register APIs with login and registration forms.
 (Print the registration form if there is none).
 - (Optional) Add error and success messages.
 For example when invalid data is entered.
 - Make a dynamic route for one business page.